 A lot of people start out with some myths about group work, and what it means – which really aren’t helpful in figuring out what will work for you.
 So, let’s start by looking at these.

-Myth 1: You need to believe and practice exactly the same way as everyone in the group.
+Usually people who believe this myth think they need to believe and practice exactly the same way as everyone in the group.
+Absolutely not true.

 People in Pagan groups may have quite different ideas about the nature of deity, what they believe, what happens after death, or many other topics.
 What matters for group work is if you feel you can work with the practices of the group, while working in the group.